GQLoom

 Dataloader

-Due to the flexibility of GraphQL, we often need to execute multiple queries when we load an object's associated objects.
-This causes the famous N+1 query problem.
+Due to the flexibility of GraphQL, when we load the associated objects of a certain object, we usually need to execute multiple queries.
+This leads to the well-known N+1 query problem.
 To solve this problem, we can use DataLoader.

 : .(),